4Things I would like to work on in August

 https://www.amazon.in/dp/B09NFSM2P9

-2. The second thing on my list-Publish a Short-story Collection.
+2. Publish a Short-story Collection.

-This post is part of the #BlogChatterBloghop
+This post is part of the BlogChatterBloghop